Fresno Sheriff’s Office escort Auberry owners to see destroyed homes

-AUBERRY, California (KGPE) — For the second day in a row, Auberry Road residents got to go up to the Creek Fire to see their destroyed homes.
+AUBERRY, California (KSEE) — For the second day in a row, Auberry Road residents got to go up to the Creek Fire to see their destroyed homes.

 The area in the southern part of the fire was hit hard by the early stages of what has become California’s largest fire in History.
 The only larger fires are complex, meaning multiple fires merged into one.